March 21, 2017 / Blog / ilcorp

 Expressing oneself through artwork can be a powerful, meaningful way to share with others.
 As an additional benefit, many seniors report reduced stress levels and less depression when they participate in a regular art therapy program.

-Personalized Senior Care at Immanuel Lutheran Communities
+Personalized Senior Care at Immanuel Living

-Find professional and skillful senior care services from a team of compassionate caregivers at Immanuel Lutheran Communities in Northwest Montana.
+Find professional and skillful senior care services from a team of compassionate caregivers at Immanuel Living in Northwest Montana.
 Our individual care teams consist of nurses, social workers, a dietician and recreation staff member to ensure all residents reach their highest physical, emotional and spiritual potential in a comfortable setting.
 Contact us today to schedule a personal tour.